alx99102/image_to_ascii/README.md

     git clone https://github.com/alx99102/image_to_ascii.git
     cd image_to_ascii
     ```

-2. Build the project using Cargo:
+2. Download and install the necessary Cargo dependencies:
     ```bash
+    cargo update
+    ```

+3. Build the project using Cargo:
+    ```bash
     cargo build --release
     ```

-3. Run the utility:
+4. Run the utility:

    - For image:
      ```bash